reenaxxraj/CZ4010AppliedCryptoProject/README.md

 * Integrity

 Encrypted files uploaded to the cloud are still susceptible to tampering by a malicious.
 Therefore, we will have to ensure that client is aware when the file has been modified by someone else other than the owner of the file (Only owner is given permission to modify the file).
-Each
+The decrypted file is signed by the owner before being encrypted, and this provides an additional layer of verification during the decryption process.
+Even if the decryption key was stolen and used to modify the plaintext file, the signature would not match, thus signalling that the file integrity has been compromised.

 * Authentication

-Each user in the system is identified using their UserID
+Each user in the system is identified using their UserID, and requests to the server are all signed using the user's private key.
+This signature can be verified by querying the trusted Identity Server to obtain the user's public key.

 * Non-repudiation

-In order to prevent any users from disputing the modifications they have made to the file, we have used audit logs to keep track of every request made by each user to to the server.
+In order to prevent any users from disputing the modifications they have made to the file, we have used audit logs of every signed request to keep track of every request made by each user to to the server.

 ### Functions of our application